bluebrown/immutable-cluster/README.md

 **If you are using a custom vpc, make sure to configure [Packer](https://www.packer.io/) to use a subnet with automatic public ip assignment and a route to the internet gateway.**

-EBS snapshots are snapshots of single volumes of an instance. i.e. the root volume.
-AMI are conceptionally snapshots of instances while they are technically just a collection of all ebs snapshots of the instances volumes.

-If a instance has only a root volume attached, taking an ebs snapshot of this volume and creating an AMI from the image are the same things.

 ### Packer File

 First we create a [Packer](https://www.packer.io/) file with some information about the image we want to create.

+Most importantly We specify the `region`.
+By default our `AMI` will only be available in this `region`.

 We specify [Ansible](https://www.ansible.com/) as provisioner.
-It will execute the playbook on the temporary instance to apply additional configuration.
+It will execute the `playbook` on the temporary instance to apply additional configuration.

 ```go
 variable "aws_access_key" {